 Two photographic studios are fully equipped with portable lighting systems, digital single-lens reflex cameras, digital medium format cameras, specialist lenses, analogue darkroom facilities and digital printers.

-Fort computers within the School of Design and the Built Environment Building on the Bentley campus are equipped with industry-standard software to help you with your studies and graduate ready for the workforce.
+Fort computers within the School of Design and the Built Environment Building on the Perth campus are equipped with industry-standard software to help you with your studies and graduate ready for the workforce.
 The software available of these computers are:

 - Sketch Art